nmshd/documentation/_includes/use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md

 {% include properties_list.html %}

 [RelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) are always associated with a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between two Identities.
-Consequently, in contrast to [IdentityAttributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute), there cannot be private RelationshipAttributes, but you and your peer will always each have an instance of the same RelationshipAttribute, only differing in the `shareInfo.peer` property.
+Consequently, in contrast to [IdentityAttributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute), there cannot be unshared RelationshipAttributes.
+Instead, you and your peer will always each have a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) with the same RelationshipAttribute as `content` and which only differs in the `shareInfo.peer` property.
 Thus, wanting to create a new RelationshipAttribute, a [Request]({% link _docs_integrate/data-model-overview.md %}#request) is sent to the peer via [Message]({% link _docs_integrate/data-model-overview.md %}#message).
 Only if the peer accepts this Request, the RelationshipAttribute will be created at their side.
-Once you receive the [Response]({% link _docs_integrate/data-model-overview.md %}#response), an instance with the same content will be created at your side.
+Once you receive the [Response]({% link _docs_integrate/data-model-overview.md %}#response), a LocalAttribute with the same `content` will be created at your side.

 ## Parameters